-Underlying causes, such as facial muscle spasms and Lyne disease, among others, can trigger tongue biting while sleeping.
+You may bite your tongue in your sleep due to underlying causes, such as facial muscle spasms, seizures, and Lyme disease, among others.
 Treating these can help you stop biting your tongue.

 You won’t feel like saying anything except for “ouch” after biting your tongue.
 While there are no statistics on how many people bite their tongues, experts say it happens to everyone from time to time.

 However, tongue biting is also common during sleep.
 Seizures and any condition causing facial muscle spasms may result in tongue biting at night.

 People who bite their tongues are at risk of developing ulcers, infections, and a condition called “scalloping” on their tongues.
 So it’s important to seek treatment if you find you’re biting your tongue.

 There are several reasons why you might bite your tongue in your sleep.
 When a person bites their tongue in the daytime, they’re most likely conscious.
 However, you’re more likely to bite your tongue unconsciously at night.
 In most cases, an underlying medical condition leads to tongue biting during sleep.

 Bruxism, or teeth grinding and clenching, is a common movement problem that can affect you during sleep.
 It most often affects the teeth and jaws, causing soreness, pain, and injury.
 But bruxism can also cause a person to bite their tongue and cheeks.
 Doctors aren’t sure exactly what causes bruxism, but think it has something to do with dreaming or perhaps being aroused during sleep.

 Facial and jaw muscle spasms can cause tongue biting during the night.
 This condition is most commonly seen in children, and often causes the chin to tremble uncontrollably during sleep.

 People who experience these spasms are unable to control their facial and jaw muscles during sleep, and often bite their tongues.
 This condition is also called “faciomandibular myoclonus.”